Upiór

+Upiór is a demonic being from Slavic and Turkic folklore, a prototype of the vampire.
+It is suggested that the ubır (upiór) belief spread across the Eurasian steppes through the migrations of the Kipchak-Cuman people, after having its origins in the regions surrounding the Volga (İtil) River and the Pontic steppes.
+The modern word "vampire" derives from the Old Slavic and Turkic form "онпыр" (onpyr), with the addition of the sound "v" before a large nasal vowel (on), characteristic of Old Bulgarian, as evidenced by the traditional Bulgarian form "впир" (vpir).
+Other names include onpyr, vopir, vpir, upir, and upierz.

 Etymology

 The exact etymology is unclear.
-Among the proposed proto-Slavic forms are ǫpyrь and ǫpirь.
-Another, less widespread theory, is that the Slavic languages have borrowed the word from a Turkic term for Ubır or Ubar 'witch'.
+Among the proposed Proto-Slavic forms are ǫpyrь and ǫpirь.
+Another theory is that the Slavic languages have borrowed the word from a Turkic term for Ubır or Ubar 'witch, vampire, hortdan'.
 Czech linguist Václav Machek proposes the Slovak verb vrepiť sa ('stick to, thrust into'), or its hypothetical anagram vperiť sa (in Czech, the archaic verb vpeřit means 'to thrust violently') as an etymological background, and thus translates upír as 'someone who thrusts, bites'.